suryansh-2003/tkinter-image-editing-app/README.md

 3. Change pen color and size
 4. Clear the canvas
 5. Apply various filters to the image
-6. Undo the last drawn stroke (Added later)
+6. Undo the last drawn stroke

 ## Prerequisites
 1. Python 3.x